Lowest Mortgage Rate in Canada. Starting from 1.99%

 What's the difference between an open, closed, and convertible mortgage?

-An open mortgage means you can make changes at any time, such as a larger pre-payment than is typically allowable or choosing a different rate type (variable vs fixed mortgage rate) without paying a penalty.
+An open mortgage means you can make changes at any time, such as a larger pre-payment than is typically allowable or choosing a different rate type (variable vs. fixed mortgage rate) without incurring a penalty.

 A closed mortgage means you can't make significant changes without breaking the contract, and you'll pay a pre-payment penalty if such a change is needed.